dhpour/pdf-semiauto-persian-extractor/README.md

 - Setting human page number for all pages by setting the offset
 - Compatible with Persian (and Arabic) right to left scripts.
 - Converting arabic script contextual character forms into the general form (e.g. converts `ﺑ`, `ﺒ`, `ﺐ` into `ب` or `ﻫ`, `ﻬ`, `ﻪ` into `ه`)
-- Supporting mutiple libraries for text extraction (both text-based and ocr-based)
+- Supporting mutiple libraries for text extraction (both text-based and OCR-based)
     - pdfplumber
     - tesseract
     - PyMuPDF